Types of Financial Aid

 Direct Federal PLUS Loan

 This is a federal loan available for the parents of dependent undergraduate students and for graduate and professional students.
 Parent PLUS loans are not based on financial need.
 A credit check is performed to determine the borrowers’ eligibility.
 A parent may borrow any amount up to the dependent student’s cost of attendance minus the student’s financial assistance.
-The Direct PLUS loan interest rate is fixed at 6.31% for 2016-17.
-There is a 4.272% loan origination fee (fee for loans originated after October 1, 2016 will be 4.276%).
+The Direct PLUS loan interest rate is fixed at 7% for 2017-18.
+There is a 4.276% loan origination fee.
 The repayment period for the PLUS loan begins the day the loan is fully disbursed.
-PLUS borrowers may defer repayment while student is enrolled at least half time and for an additional six months after you graduate, withdraw or drop below half time.
+PLUS borrowers may defer repayment while the student is enrolled at least half-time and for an additional six months after you graduate, withdraw or drop below halftime.
 The first payment will be due within 45 days after your deferment ends.

 Direct Stafford Loan Program